eclipse-archived/codewind-docs/docs/_documentations/mdt-eclipse-codechange.md

 To see this feature in action, make a change to the getting started example.

 1\.
-Edit the index.html file.
+Edit the `index.html` file.

 ![](dist/images/eclipsechangeproject1.png){:width="800px"}

 2\.
-Navigate to the bottom of the file to find the lines.
+Go to the bottom of the file to find the lines.

 ![](dist/images/eclipsechangeproject2.png)